-Azerbaijan profile - Timeline - BBC News
+Azerbaijan profile - Timeline

 2015 November - Ruling New Azerbaijan Party wins parliamentary elections, which main opposition parties boycotted in protest at arrests of activists and reporters.
 The Organisation for Security and Cooperation in Europe leading election monitoring group declined to send observers.

-2016 April - Dozens killed in worst flare-up of fighting in the enclave of Nagorno-Karabakh.
+2016 April - Dozens killed in flare-up of fighting in the enclave of Nagorno-Karabakh.

 2016 September - Voters in a referendum approve constitutional changes which extend the powers of the president.